 Leisha Andersen, MD, MPH, FAAP – Leisha Andersen is a board-certified pediatrician who has redirected her professional efforts toward large-scale, preventative issues impacting pediatric health.
 She serves as Colorado’s Early Childhood Champion and provides content and educational support for several non-profit organizations.
 Leisha joined AAP Colorado in 2019.

 Aponte & Busam Public Affairs Consultants

-Membership opportunities are available to pediatricians, pediatric medical subspecialists and pediatric surgical specialists.
+Membership opportunities are available to pediatricians, pediatric medical subspecialists, pediatric surgical specialists, and other pediatric providers.
 American Academy of Pediatrics – Colorado Chapter (AAP-CO) provides an array of benefits and services to keep you up-to-date and informed and is the only organization that supports you through all four phases of maintenance of certification.
 As a member, you can be a voice for children and pediatrics.